ruler501/utm/README.md

 down to a Turing machine with the syntax of [Turing Machine Simulator](https://martinugarte.com/turingmachine/)

 ##Syntax of the Input
-on each line you can do one of 6 things, you can loop, increment a variable, decrement a variable, pop a digit, change the most significant 0 to a 1, or create a copy of a variable
+on each line you can do one of 7 things, you can loop, increment a variable, decrement a variable, pop a digit, change the most significant 0 to a 1, change the most significant 1 to a 0, or create a copy of a variable

 Variables are local to the block(loop), they are deleted upon exit and can then be reused/resized. i is a reserved variable for the input on the tape